NamelessCoding/NamelessCoding.github.io/bokeh.md

 ## Bokeh effect

-The usual rendering mimics a pinhole camera, which is essentially just a box with a small hole through which photons travel.
+The usual renderer mimics a pinhole camera, which is essentially just a box with a small hole through which photons travel.
 A perfect pinhole camera cannot exist, as the hole needs to have the same radius as a photon.
 On the other side if we want proper bokeh, then we need to approximate a lens with an aperature shape.

 The aperature shape is essentially the shape that the camera lens has, which determines what the bokeh shape will be:
 ![Octocat](https://github.com/NamelessCoding/NamelessCoding.github.io/blob/main/assets/images/external-content.duckduckgo.com.jpg?raw=true)